fredzannarbor/presetJSON/README.md

 ```

-The OpenAI Playground provides the fields from "engine to "presence penalty" in JSON format.
+The OpenAI Playground provides the fields from "engine to "presence penalty" in JSON format, so you can simply paste those in to replace the ones in this template.

 ## PresetJSON fields